 Of 78 patients transplanted from May 28, 2020 to October 1, 2020, 17 (22%) had a positive SARS-CoV-2 antibody test prior to surgery, including 10 with a positive PCR test or symptoms consistent with COVID-19 infection.
-At 30 to 60 days after transplant, 13 patients received follow-up antibody testing and 12 (92%) displayed persistent antibodies, Michelle Lubetzky, MD, of Weill Cornell Medicine in New York, New York, and colleagues reported.
+At 30 to 60 days after transplant, 13 patients received follow-up antibody testing and 12 (92%) displayed persistent antibodies, Darshana Dadhania, MD, MS, of Weill Cornell Medicine in New York, New York, and colleagues reported.

 Both SARS-CoV-2 IgM and IgG antibody levels declined within the 30 or 60 days but remained above the threshold for positivity, despite induction therapy with anti-thymocyte globulin followed by maintenance immunosuppression with calcineurin inhibitors and mycophenolate mofetil.

 “Viral immunity is quite complex and may involve not just an antibody response but also cellular immune response,” Dr Dadhania told Renal & Urology News.
 “What we and others have observed is that there is a reduction in circulating antibody titer.
 Whether that means the patients totally lack immunity to the virus and are at increased risk for severe illness or not remains to be determined.